cleanlab/cleanlab/docs/source/migrating/migrate_v2.rst

 ``rank.py`` : Moved all ranking and ordering functions from ``pruning.py`` and ``filter.py`` to here.
 This module contains methods to score the label quality of each example and rank your data by the quality of their labels.

+``dataset.py`` : New methods to print summaries of overall types of label issues most common in a dataset.

 ``internal/`` : Moved all advanced code and utility methods in this folder, including the old ``latent_algebra.py`` module.
 Researchers may find useful functions in here.